-Segment your list and pull out the contacts that haven’t made a purchase from you in 6-12 months.
-Create an email specifically for this group of customers that offers an incentive for them to buy again.
+Segment your list to target your contacts who haven’t made a purchase from you in a while.
+Create personalized emails specifically for this group of customers that offer an incentive for them to buy again.
 Try a discount or a gift with purchase.
-Check out this blog post, “4 Emails You Can Use to Re-Engage Inactive Customers,” for more help.
+Check out this blog post for more help.

 13. Reward your loyal customers

 It’s easier to keep current customers coming back for more than it is to find new customers.
 So, treat your loyal customers to a can’t-pass-up deal now and then.
-You could offer a discount on their next purchase, a free consultation, a gift or an opportunity to try a new product.
+You could offer a discount on their next purchase, a free consultation, a gift or an opportunity to try a new product through promotional emails.

 15. Use urgent language

 When you create an email, make sure you create a sense of urgency.
 You want recipients to act as soon as they open your email, so choose words that encourage swift action.
 Use short phrases that are in the present tense.
 Try phrases like this: Shop Now, Sign Up Today, Take Advantage of the Offer Now, This Deal Expires at Midnight, Get Your Free Consultation.